Easter Tutorial: Rabbit From Alice In Wonderland

 10. Give the head some texture with a rounded tip silicone brush and take the chance to mark some spots on the cheeks and to make both nostrils.
 Let the head dry.

 11. For the body, use a dummy cone and circle.
 Join them using a skewer.

 12. Cover the dummy with some white Renshaw Modelling Paste, leaving the front side more flat than the back side, which has to be more rounded.
 Next, add an extra ball of modelling paste and integrate it to the body in order to give it more height.

 13. Prick the head using the skewer.
 Previously brush it with some edible glue.

 14. Add some texture with a soft silicone brush.
 Try to do irregular, wavy marks to give the fur some realism.

-16. For the painting, use some white alcohol and mixed it with chocolate brown and yellow, in order to get a roast tone.
+16. For the painting, use some white alcohol and mix it with chocolate brown and yellow colours, in order to get a roast tone.
 Be careful: the colour mustn’t be very strong.
 Paint the body, the head and the ears.
-Add some pink colorant for shading the nose, the snout and the inside of the ears.
+Add some pink colorant to shade the nose, the snout and the inside of the ears.
 Check out the picture for getting the shades right.
 Paint the eyes with a mixture of alcohol and black powder colorant.

-17. For the jacket, use some fondant dyed dark blue.
+17. For the jacket, use some fondant coloured with Navy Blue.
 Cut a rectangle of the same size of the body and cut both bottom corners.
-Brush some edible glue on the body of the rabbit and glue the fondant piece on it.
+Brush some edible glue on the body of the rabbit and glue the piece of fondant on it.

-18. For the arms, make two strips of fondant with CMC of the same size.
+18. For the arms, make two strips of fondant of the same size with CMC.
 Cut one of the edges in an angle.
 Make a mark on the middle in order to fold the arm and insert a piece of wire gauge 26.